apriyad1/apriyad1.github.io/_pages/about.md

 Hello and welcome!
 I am Amisha, a PhD student in the **Department of Computer Science** at the **University of California, Irvine (UCI)**.
 I am affiliated with the [ETAD](https://etad.calit2.uci.edu/) (Engaging Technology and Application Design) and [TLC](https://tlc.ics.uci.edu/teams/current-team/) (Teaching and Learning in Computing) Lab at UCI, currently being advised by [Dr. Sergio Gago-Masague](https://www.faculty.uci.edu/profile/?facultyId=6971).

-My work is focused on advancing Fairness in Machine Learning (ML).
-As an advocate of Resposnible AI, I am deeply committed to addressing the ethical considerations inherent in algorithmic decision-making processes.
-I have worked with various Deep Learning architectures, and focused on ML Interpretability modules on real-world UCI student-admissions dataset.
-My work in the domains of Fair Representation Learning is aimed to address disparities and biases inherent in data-driven decision-making processes.
+Some of my Research Interest include,
+- Fairness in Machine Learning.
+- Developing Representation learning techniques to mitigate Algorithmic bias in real-world applications.
+- Experience working in Neuro-symbolic networks and Deep learning frameworks for robust decision-making.
+- Integrating Fairness-aware frameworks in Large Language Models (LLMs).
+- Machine Learning Interpretability and Explainaibility.

-I am always eager to connect with fellow researchers, practitioners, and advocates who are passionate in the fields of Machine Learning.
-Whether you are interested in discussing collaborative opportunities, sharing insights, or exploring future possibilities, please feel free to reach out on my email ID [here](mailto:apriyad1@uci.edu).
+Please feel free to reach out on my email ID [here](mailto:apriyad1@uci.edu).

-Aside from research endeavors, I possess a deep passion for a diverse range of interests, including devouring in mystery & fantasy genre novels, gaming, and most of all Blog online on short slice of life pieces [[link](https://shiningstaramisha.wordpress.com/) to my blog]!
+Aside from research endeavors, I love reading books and maintain a book club, playing video games, watching animes, and most of all Blog online [[link](https://shiningstaramisha.wordpress.com/) to my blog]!

 News
 ------

+- Apr 22, 2024 - Attended Google Alumni Reception @ Bren Hall, UCI.
+- Sept 10, 2024 - Our Paper got accepted at IEEE International Conference on Cognitive Machine Intelligence.
+- June 12, 2024 - Yay, I am officially a PhD Candidate now!!!
+- Aug 15, 2023 - Our Paper got accepted at IEEE International Conference on Transdisciplinary AI.